jimthunderbird/phlexmock/README.md

 ###Example 02
 ####Using this keyword in the reopened methods
-####When we reopen the methods in the class, we can use the this and self keywords in the method closure.

 ####Let's say we have a class named Circle.php in our current directory and it looks like the following:
 ```php